 Welcome to the Saskatchewan Volunteer Firefighters Association (SVFFA) Web Site.
 Since September 1990 the SVFFA has been proud to represent and be the responsible voice and leadership to the Volunteer Fire Fighter of Saskatchewan.
 The SVFFA provides a powerful voice offering Volunteer Fire Fighters the opportunity to shape the future Fire Service of Saskatchewan.

-May 2016 SVFFA Newsletter - Check out the May SVFFA Newsletter for plenty of good information, including Sask.'s newest CISM team!
+Sept 2016 SVFFA Newsletter - Check out the September SVFFA newsletter for all of the latest SVFFA news!

 CVFSA Lifetime Achievement Award nominations now open - The Canadian Volunteer Fire Services Association’s “CVFSA Lifetime Achievement Award”©, in partnership with Duracell Canada Inc.